 5.2.2.1.2.
 Immediately prior to and conditioned upon the consummation of an IPO, each issued and outstanding Ordinary B Share shall automatically be converted into one issued and outstanding Ordinary Share (and each then outstanding right, option or warrant to subscribe for, purchase or otherwise acquire, directly or indirectly an Ordinary Share, shall automatically become convertible, exercisable or exchangeable solely for and into one Ordinary Share).
 The aforesaid automatic conversion shall be deemed to have taken place automatically regardless of whether the certificates representing such shares have been tendered to the Company, but from and after such conversion any such certificates not tendered to the Company shall be deemed to evidence solely the Ordinary Shares received upon such conversion and the right to receive a certificate for such Ordinary Shares.
 The Company shall, as soon as practicable after conversion and tender of the certificate for the Ordinary B Shares converted, issue and deliver to such holder of such Ordinary B Shares or to the nominee or nominees of such holder of Ordinary B Shares, a certificate or certificates for the number of Ordinary Shares to which such holder shall be entitled as aforesaid.
-In the event that the certificate(s) representing the Ordinary B Shares to be converted as aforesaid are not delivered to the Company shall not be obligated to issue any certificate(s) representing the Ordinary Shares to be converted as aforesaid are not delivered to the Company, then the Company shall not be obligated to issue any certificate(s) have been lost, stolen or destroyed;
+In the event that the certificate(s) representing the Ordinary B Shares to be converted as aforesaid are not delivered to the Company, shall not be obligated to issue any certificate(s) have been lost, stolen or destroyed;